 Nationally, we see that, on average, each college scored 19 out of 24 points on this measure.
 This suggests that colleges across the board are falling short of the requirement of the Act, if only by a small margin.
-Both provincially and in this college the figure is 20, which is slightly above the national average.
+Provincially and in this college, the figure is 20.
+This score is slightly better than the national average.